Machine Learning: The Basics: Stochastic GD

-Note that the gradient $\nabla f(\vw)$ obtained for the optimization problem \eqref{equ_def_ERM_continous} has a particular structure.
-Indeed, the gradient is a sum Evaluating the gradient $\nabla f(\vw)$ (e.g., within a GD step \eqref{equ_def_GD_step}) by computing the sum in \eqref{eq_gradient_sum} can be computationally challenging for at least two reasons.
-First, computing the sum exactly is challenging for extremely large datasets with $\samplesize$ in the order of billions.
-Second, for datasets which are stored in different data centres located all over the world, the summation would require huge amount of network resources and also put limits on the rate by which the GD steps \eqref{equ_def_GD_step} can be executed.
+Computing the sum in \eqref{eq_gradient_sum} can be computationally challenging for at least two reasons.
+First, computing the sum is challenging for very large datasets with $\samplesize$ in the order of billions.
+Second, for datasets which are stored in different data centres located all over the world, the summation would require a huge amount of network resources.
+Moreover, the finite transmission rate of communication networks limits the rate by which the \gls{gd} steps \eqref{equ_def_GD_step} can be executed.

-The idea of {\bf stochastic GD (SGD)} is quite simple: Replace the exact gradient $\nabla f(\vw)$ by some approximation which can be computed easier than \eqref{eq_gradient_sum}.
-Moreover, the term ``stochastic'' in the name SGD hints already at the use of particular approximation techniques which involve randomness (stochastic approximations).
-In the most basic form of SGD, we approximate the gradient $\nabla f(\vw)$ by a randomly selected component $\nabla f_{\hat{\sampleidx}}(\vw)$ in \eqref{eq_gradient_sum}, with the index $\hat{\sampleidx}$ being chosen randomly out of $\{1,\ldots,\samplesize\}$.
-Thus, SGD amounts to iterating the update
+The idea of \gls{stochGD} is to replace the exact gradient $\nabla f(\weights)$ \eqref{eq_gradient_sum} by an approximation that is easier to compute than a direct evaluation of \eqref{eq_gradient_sum}.
+The word ``stochastic'' in the name \gls{stochGD} hints already at the use of a stochastic approximation $\noisygrad(\weights) \approx \nabla f(\weights)$.
+It turns out that using a \gls{gradient} approximation $\noisygrad(\weights)$ can result in significant savings in computational complexity while incurring a graceful degradation in the overall optimization accuracy.
+The optimization accuracy (distance to minimum of $f(\weights)$) depends crucially on the ``\gls{gradient} noise''

-It is important to repeat the random selection of the index $\hat{i}$ during each new iteration.